 - Definition - ocular hypertension is used where the intraocular pressure is found to be >21 mm Hg on two consecutive occasions in the absence of any detectable glaucomatous damage.
 It is a major risk factor for the development of glaucoma.
 Lowering IOP has been shown to decrease this risk.

 - Epidemiology - ocular hypertension is estimated to affect 3-5% of individuals aged over 40; about one million people in England.

 - Management - the intraocular pressure, the central corneal thickness and the age of the patient will determine whether treatment is instigated or not:

 - For those who are not treated, ongoing monitoring is essential, as there is a risk of converting to POAG.

 - For those who do require treatment, this involves IOP-lowering drugs (discussed in the separate Primary Open-angle Glaucoma article).

-- There is considerable variation in practice with regards to who is treated and who is not but the National Institute for Health and Care Excellence (NICE) guidelines should reduce this variation.
+- There is considerable variation in practice with regard to who is treated and who is not but the NICE guidelines should reduce this variation.

 - Patients will be monitored six-monthly to yearly.

 - Outcome - the Ocular Hypertension Treatment Study found that the 'conversion rate' to glaucoma is 9% over five years in untreated patients, compared to 4.4% in treated individuals.
 There is no absolute way of predicting which of these patients will go on to 'convert' but risk factors include :